🌲 Front Range Plant FinderPlant finder

 Is Common snowberry good for the Colorado Front Range?

-Yes.
-Common snowberry is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+Yes, Common snowberry is a well-suited shrub for Colorado's Front Range.

 How big does Common snowberry get?